lgibelli/singularity-docs/index.rst

 ~~~~~~~~

 | For more examples, for real world scientific recipes we recommend you
-  look at other containers on `Singularity Hub`_.
+  look at other containers on `Singularity Hub <https://singularity-hub.org/>`_.
 For examples of
   different bases, look at the examples folder for the most up-to-date
   examples.
 For apps, including snippets and tutorial with more walk
   throughs, see `SCI-F Apps Home`_.